libyal/winreg-kb/docs/sources/EventLog-keys.md

 Value | Data type | Description
 --- | --- | ---
-CategoryCount | | Number of event categories supported CategoryMessageFile | | Path to the category message file.
+CategoryCount | REG_DWORD_LITTLE_ENDIAN | Number of event categories supported
+CategoryMessageFile | REG_EXPAND_SZ | Path to the category message file.
 A category message file contains language-dependent strings that describe the categories.
-EventMessageFile | | Path to event message files.
+EventMessageFile | REG_EXPAND_SZ | Path to event message files.
 An event message file contains language-dependent strings that describe the events.
 Note that this value can contain multiple filenames, for example "C:\WINDOWS\system32\COMRES.DLL;C:\WINDOWS\system32\xpsp2res.dll".
 Multiple files are delimited using a semicolon.
-ParameterMessageFile | | Path to the parameter message file.
+ParameterMessageFile | REG_EXPAND_SZ | Path to the parameter message file.
 A parameter message file contains language-independent strings that are to be inserted into the event description strings.
+ProviderGuid | REG_SZ | Identifier, in the form "{%GUID%}", of the event provider.
-TypesSupported | | Bitmask of supported types
+TypesSupported | REG_DWORD_LITTLE_ENDIAN | Bitmask of supported types

 ##### TypesSupported value data